 While hearing aids and PSAPs both serve the same function – “help me hear better” – they are as far removed as a car is from a bike.
 A PSAP is a basic rig comprising a simple microphone and speaker, whereas a hearing aid is much more complex.
 For more information on this, check out our “9 Reasons Not to Buy Hearing Aids Online” (spoiler alert: this is number 9.)

-So why are hearing aids so much more expensive?
+So why are hearing aids more expensive?

 The technology behind PSAPs is one of the 21st century’s more common creations: the microphone and the speaker.
 Is a hearing aid really that much more complicated?